Geek in Asker, Norway

 Terje has worked with Microsoft technology since the late 80's, and is familiar with a lot of the products made by Microsoft.
 He has worked with the TFS family since the product appeared.
 Terje has been running courses, seminars, workshops and speaks, not only at public events, but a lot at internal company events for larger Norwegian companies.
 He is blogging actively at http://hermit.no

-Terje is also very interested in open source development, and works actively with the NUnit project - particularly with the Visual Studio Adapters (https://github.com/nunit/nunit3-vs-adapter) (http://github.com/nunit)
+Terje is also very interested in open source development, and works actively with the NUnit project, he is part of the NUnit Core Team - particularly with the Visual Studio Adapters (https://github.com/nunit/nunit3-vs-adapter) (http://github.com/nunit)